 Gain a competitive edge – If an organization is not continuously improving, it likely falls behind the competition.
 It is important to regularly review existing business processes and make appropriate improvements to enhance process performance.

 Improve operational efficiency – Streamlined processes help maintain order and consistency of business operations.
 Continuous improvement of business processes eliminates redundancies and bottlenecks, which in turn improves operational efficiency.

-Process improvement may involve a sequence of actions, such as improving performance, reducing costs, or elevating profits to achieve new objectives and goals.
+Process improvement may involve a sequence of actions, such as improving processes, reducing costs, or elevating profits to achieve new objectives and goals.
 These actions may comprise particular techniques or methodologies to increase the odds of achieving successful results.

 9 Steps to Process Improvement

 Poorly implemented process improvement results in higher costs, fragile infrastructure, and frustrated teams Implementing process improvement initiatives requires careful planning.
 Here are 9 steps to successful process improvement implementation –